MJoergen/nexys4ddr/dyoc/Episodes/ep19_-_C_Runtime/README.md

 computer.

-We still need to expand the functionality of the VGA output and add keyboard input, as well as add an operating system, before our computer is any where near complete.
+We still need to expand the functionality of the VGA output and add keyboard input, as well as add an operating system, before our computer is anywhere near complete.
 However, before we do that, I would like to be able to run C-programs on our computer, instead of having to write them in assembly.